 -Asking fans for feedback is easy.
 They will tell you what helps!

 -Asking venues about their inclusivity and sensory-friendly strategy is easy.

 -Posting more information about the kind of event you are hosting is easy.

 - Start time and end time.

 What do you think has to happen for other musicians to adopt sensory-friendly performances?

 I think almost all musicians would want to adopt sensory-friendly performances.
 The biggest barriers to incorporating more sensory-friendly practices are education, perceived financial barriers or limited resources.
-But there is a lot that can be done for free, and by educating yourself and consulting with experts.
+However, there is a lot that can be done for free, by educating yourself and/or consulting with experts.

 What is the biggest barrier you encounter in becoming inclusive at performances as a musician?

 Sometimes we perform events that are not all-inclusive.
-I feel financial pressure to tour as much as possible.
-And to tour in many different types of venues.
+I feel financial pressure to tour as much as possible and to tour in many different types of venues.
 For example, some venues have age restrictions.
-Some concerts are still not accessible for individuals with mobility or sensory issues.
+Some concert venues are still not accessible for individuals with mobility or sensory issues.
 Some venues struggle with the financial barrier to make their venues more inclusive.
 I would like to try doing more events that are all-inclusive in the future.
 That means I have a lot to learn because there are so many music-loving people who have very specific needs.

 Receive a periodic newsletter about sensory friendly solutions for people.
 You can unsubscribe at any time.